marijnh/Eloquent-JavaScript/10_modules.md

-A circular dependency is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Many module systems simply forbid this because, whichever order you choose for loading such modules, you cannot make sure that each module's dependencies have been loaded before it runs.
+A circular dependency is a situation where module A depends on B, and B also, directly or indirectly, depends on A. Many module systems simply forbid this because whichever order you choose for loading such modules, you cannot make sure that each module's dependencies have been loaded before it runs.

 ((CommonJS modules)) allow a limited form of cyclic dependencies.
 As long as the modules do not replace their default `exports` object, and